Part 10: Religion and Politics

 Boston, the seat of government for Massachusetts Bay Colony, looked much different in the 17th and 18th centuries than it does today.
 When Capt.
 James Parker represented Groton at the Great and General Court in 1693, the capital city still maintained its distinctive peninsular shape.
 Its three prominent heights – Beacon Hill, Copp’s Hill and Fort Hill – lent Boston one of its early name of Trimountaine, a name still recalled today as the derivation of Tremont Street.

-(Capt.
-James Parker, an English Puritan, was one of the principal figures during the formative years of the town of Groton, which this year celebrates its 350th birthday.
+Capt.
+James Parker, a native English Puritan, was one of the principal figures during the formative years of the town of Groton, which this year celebrates its 350th birthday.
 Previous installments of this series have followed Parker’s involvement in the first years of Groton’s history, the town’s burning in 1676, and the second attempt at settlement in the frontier town.

 Copyright © 2005 by Rudy VanVeghten.
 Used by permission.